 Tips to reduce the risks:

 Use anti slip rugs and runners strategically placed, when coming in through door ways at the bottom of the stairs and to break large surfaces up.
+Anti slip tape can be used for stairs.

 Do not play on slippery surfaces, play only on carpeted areas or in the garden.